Italy, Spain yields dip to new record lows as cash glut eyed

 By Emelia Sithole-Matarise

-LONDON, July 29 Spanish and Italian bond yields hit the latest in a series of record lows on Tuesday on expectations 60 billion euros of coupon and debt repayments this week will be reinvested.
+LONDON, July 29 Spanish and Italian bond yields hit the latest in a series of record lows on Tuesday with investors looking to 60 billion euros of coupon and debt repayments from the two countries this week to return to the market.

-At the same time, yields on 10-year German bonds, the benchmark for euro zone borrowing costs, touched all-time lows with analysts saying some investors were likely betting on weak inflation data later this week bolstering the case for potential asset purchases from the European Central Bank.
+Yields on 10-year German bonds, the benchmark for euro zone borrowing costs, also touched all-time lows with the prospect of a fresh round of longterm loans to banks from the European Central Bank from September also supporting demand for euro zone bonds.

 With Italy the only euro zone country to sell debt this week, cash flow will be ample in the market, keeping euro zone yields subdued at or near historic lows.